Monday Morning Dynasty Baseball Rundown (6/24/24)

 5) (NA) (4) Junior CamineroTBR, 3B/SS, 20.11 – Caminero’s 106 wRC+ in 34 games at Triple-A isn’t super impressive, but he’s still crushing the ball (92.4 MPH EV), ripping homers (8 homers), and showing a decent plate approach (22.9%/9.2% K%/BB%).
 And he’s still only 20.
 He’s still on track to reach his righty Devers comp.

-6) (NA) (11) Noelvi MarteCIN, 3B, 22.8 – I think there is a case to put Marte over Holliday and Caminero as well due to his much superior MLB debut, but let’s get a looksie on him post PED suspension before getting ahead ourselves.
+6) (NA) (11) Noelvi MarteCIN, 3B, 22.8 – I think there is a case to put Marte over Holliday and Caminero as well due to his much superior MLB debut, but let’s get a looksie on him post PED suspension before getting ahead of ourselves.
 Maybe he was cheating.

 7) (NA) (6) Jordan LawlarARI, SS, 21.10 – Lawlar started a rehab assignment in rookie ball coming off thumb surgery.
 Nobody has staked claim to Arizona’s SS job in his absence, and while Perdomo is on the comeback trail as well, I just don’t think he has the bat to hold the job.
 Lawlar should get his shot at some point in the 2nd half